Health professionals involved in your pregnancy

 If you are having a baby, you might see a lot of different healthcare professionals.
-Most women have a choice whether to see a general practitioner (GP), a midwife, an obstetrician or a combination of those.
-It depends on what you want, and where you want to give birth.
+You can choose who cares for you during your pregnancy.
+This may be your doctor, a midwife, an obstetrician (a doctor who looks after pregnant people) or a combination of these.
+It depends on what you want and where you want to give birth.

-Some GPs, especially in rural areas, are able to care for women right through their pregnancy and deliver the baby.
+Some doctors, especially in rural areas, are able to care for women right through their pregnancy and deliver the baby.

 Midwives must be registered with the Nursing and Midwifery Board of Australia to practise in Australia.
-They are often, but not always, nurses as well.
+They are often, qualified Registered nurses as well.

-If you choose to have your baby at a public hospital, you would see a midwife or a doctor during your outpatient clinic visits.
+If you choose to have your baby at a public hospital, you would see a midwife or a doctor during your clinic visits.
 You might not always see the same doctor or midwife during your pregnancy.

 Obstetricians are doctors with specialised training in obstetrics (medical care before, during and after childbirth).
 Most hospital maternity units will have an obstetrician who is responsible for this service.
-Obstetricians usually deliver babies in cases where there is a higher potential for things to go wrong.
+Obstetricians usually deliver babies in cases where there is a risk for things to go wrong.
 They can perform caesarean sections.

 Finding a health professional